zeroamps/Tooling/README.md

 `git branch -l -a|-all` lists all of the branches in your local and remote repository.

 `git branch -l -r|--remotes` lists all of the branches in your remote repository.

+`git branch <branch>` creates a new branch called <branch>.
+Note: This does not check out the new branch.

+`git branch -d|--delete <branch>` deletes the specified branch.
+Note: This is a “safe” operation in that Git prevents you from deleting the branch if it has unmerged changes.

+`git branch -D <branch>` or `git branch -d -f|--force <branch>` forces delete the specified branch, even if it has unmerged changes.